 Innovation has been defined in a variety of ways.
-We focus here on technological innovation and take an economist's perspective on technological change that recognizes the utility of distinguishing between invention, innovation and diffusion.
-An invention (a novel device, method, composition or process) when introduced in the market (or used) becomes and innovation and as more and more economic entities adopt it, the diffusion process ensues.
-Without the unfolding of the diffusion process, technology cannot have an impact on the economy and society.
-Therefore, policy needs to ensure that economic agents actively participate in all the three 'stages'- invention, innovation and diffusion - of technological change.
-We shall argue later that policy makers may need to worry about certain trade-offs between the three stages as they evaluate policy initiatives to create incentives for agents to participate in these stages.
+We focus here on technological innovation2 and take an economist's perspective on technological change that recognizes the utility of distinguishing between invention, innovation, and diffusion.
+An invention (a novel device, method, composition, or process) when introduced in the market (or used) becomes an innovation, and as more and more economic entities adopt it, the diffusion process ensues.3 Without the unfolding of the diffusion process, technology cannot have an impact on the economy and society.
+Therefore, policy needs to ensure that economic agents actively participate in all the three 'stages'-invention, innovation, and diffusion-of technological change.
+While this distinction is critical for a variety of reasons (some of which are discussed further), it does not mean that technological change is seen here as a purely linear process.
+The feedback loops between these three stages of technological change and their importance to understand the innovation process are well recognized in the innovation literature.4 We shall argue later that policy makers may need to worry about certain tradeoffs between the three stages as they evaluate policy initiatives to create incentives for agents to participate in these stages.

-Technology has been defined as knowledge embodied in products, processes and practices (3Ps) (Chandra, 1995; Basant and Chandra, 2002).
-This knowledge can be embodied in machines, raw materials and other inputs or disembodied in the form a technology license, a patent document or a technology manual.
+Technology has been defined as knowledge embodied in products, processes, and practices (3Ps) (Basant & Chandra, 2002; Chandra, 1995).5 This knowledge can be embodied in machines, raw materials, and other inputs or disembodied in the form of a technology licence, a patent document, or a technology manual.
 It can be explicit when it is codified in certain documents or tacit, embedded in the practices/routines of an enterprise or in the minds of its workforce.
-Change in technology (or knowledge embedded in any of the 3 Ps) introduced in the market is innovation.
+Change in technology (or knowledge embedded in any of the 3Ps) introduced in the market is innovation.